-Her most recent book is her memoir, Married at Fourteen: A True Story, a finalist for the 2013 Northern California Book Award in Creative Nonfiction.
+Her memoir, Married at Fourteen: A True Story, received a 2013 PEN Oakland – Josephine Miles Literary Award and was a finalist for the 2013 Northern California Book Award in Creative Nonfiction.
 Her previous books include eight poetry collections and chapbooks, a children’s book, and a co-authored textbook, How to Encourage Girls in Math and Science.
 She has also published fiction, essays, book reviews, song lyrics, science journalism, feature articles, and research papers.
 Her work has appeared widely in newspapers, magazines, and anthologies.

 “Lucille Lang Day’s story of her life as a teenage mother and beyond is one of the great American contemporary memoirs.”

 — Herbert Gold, author of Fathers: A Novel in the Form of a Memoir and Still Alive!: A Temporary Condition (a memoir)